OLD PHOTOS OF JAPAN

 What is the deal?

-Old Photos of Japan aims to be like a public museum, so all posts on the site are free to everybody.
+Old Photos of Japan and MeijiShowa aim to be like a public museum, access is free to everybody.

 However, it takes an incredible amount of work and money to find, acquire, scan, restore, research, conserve and share all this material.

-If you find my articles enjoyable or valuable, please consider supporting my work.
-You can do so on Old Photos of Japan from as low as $0.99 per month.
+If you find this valuable, or enjoy the articles, please consider supporting this community project.
+You can do so on Old Photos of Japan or by getting a paid subscription here on Substack.

 Who am I?